LearnHPC/learnhpc.github.io/docs/learnhpc/README.md

-Through the [FENIX Research Infrastructure]{https://fenix-ri.eu/} and the generosity of [AWS](https://aws.amazon.com/), LearnHPC can offer the use of moderately sized clusters configured specificcally for your training events (and potentially with GPU and infiniband interconnect support).
+Through the [FENIX Research Infrastructure]{https://fenix-ri.eu/} and the generosity of [AWS](https://aws.amazon.com/), LearnHPC can offer the use of moderately sized clusters configured specifically for your training events (and potentially with GPU and infiniband interconnect support).

 At present, we do not have a specific mechanism to request access to LearnHPC resources.